goction/goction/README.md

     <img src="./goction.png" alt="Logo" width="350">
 </p>

-Goction is a lightweight and extensible framework designed to create, manage, and execute custom actions (called "goctions") via a command-line interface (CLI) and an HTTP API.
+Goction is a lightweight and extensible platform designed to create, manage, and execute custom actions (called "goctions") via a command-line interface (CLI) and an HTTP API.
 It also provides a dashboard for monitoring and managing goctions.

 ## Table of Contents